why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/alternative_procurement.md

 __Pros__:
 * decent performance (it runs as fast as "bare" binaries and launches almost as fast)
-* excellent safety for your operating system (because most dependencies are not shared with the host operating system)
+* excellent safety for your operating system (because most dependencies are not shared with the host operating system and because flatpaks installed with `--user` survive system reinstallations/restorations)
 * easy to update (`flatpak update`)

 __Cons__: